TheMinefighter/PropertyOrFieldInfo/docs/Attribution.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Referenced Libraries
-The following attribution is for libraries which are referenced and thereby used by this package
+The following attribution section is for libraries and other things which are referenced or used in some other way for this package but are NOT redistributed with the package.
 ### dotnet/corefx
-Parts of the corefx library published by the  .NET Foundation and Contributors under the following License ([MIT License](https://github.com/dotnet/corefx/blob/master/LICENSE.TXT)) were used in this project
+Parts of the corefx library published by the  .NET Foundation and Contributors under the following License ([MIT License](https://github.com/dotnet/corefx/blob/master/LICENSE.TXT)) were used in this project.
+License as below.

 The MIT License (MIT)